louchesprocket/pgnutil/README.md

 Note that any of the transpositional selectors ("xstdeco," "xscideco," "xstdecodesc," "xscidecodesc," "xstdecomoves," and "xscidecomoves") may return more than one result per game.

-Pgnutil's ECO codes are the same as those used by lichess.org.

 ### Special Output Options

 The "special" output options include "-d" (duplicates), "-dm" (duplicate moves), "-do" (duplicate [openings](#openings)), "-e" (events), "-csr" (check sequential rounds), "-o" ([opening](#openings) statistics), and "-p" (player statistics).
 Any of these may be combined with any matching and replacing options (see above).